-Blue Topaz vs. Aquamarine Origin and History
+Blue Topaz vs. Aquamarine: Origin and History

 Aquamarine is a member of the illustrious beryl family and is closely related to the popular gemstones emerald and morganite.
-It is named after the Latin phrase ‘water of the sea’, no doubt a tribute to its bluish-greenish color.
+It’s named after the Latin phrase ‘water of the sea’, no doubt a tribute to its bluish-greenish color.
 Most of the aquamarine being mined is from Brazil, while Angola, Kenya, Malawi, Russia, Pakistan, and the USA are some other important sources of the gemstone.
 Aquamarine is quite rare and high-quality and vivid blue stones are even rarer.

 Blue topaz is much more commonly found.
 There are blue topaz deposits in Brazil, Afghanistan, Sri Lanka, Russia, Zimbabwe, and the USA, among others.
 Topaz is believed to be named after the Sanskrit word for ‘fire’ tapas as yellow topaz is the most commonly found variety of this stone.